Choosing The Location for Your Wedding

 I know, this is much easier said than done (that's where people like me, and articles like this come in).
 Some are just right, but have glaring problems beneath the surface; some have terrible acoustics; some are too small or too big...There are some questions that you should ask yourself, that can help you guide your way through selecting the perfect location for your wedding.

 How far is the reception from the ceremony?

 If your reception hall is too far away from your ceremony location, this can create a problem.
 Guests can get lost, skip the reception altogether, or any number of things can happen.
-Minimize the chances of any unfortunate and unforeseen circumstances by having your ceremony within a reasonable distance from the ceremony site.
+Minimize the chances of any unfortunate and unforeseen circumstances by having your reception within a reasonable distance from the ceremony site.